China's Xiamen port to tighten shipping controls ahead of BRICS summit

 The Xiamen Municipal Government said in a notice on Thursday that to ensure safety, flammable cargoes such as oil, chemicals and liquefied natural gas would be barred from entering the port from Aug.
 27 to Sept.
 6.

 A Xiamen-based trader said the measures could also disrupt trade in commodities such as steelmaking raw material iron ore.
-He declined to be identified as he was not authorized to speak with media.
+He declined to be identified as he was not authorised to speak with media.

-Xiamen is the eighth-largest port in China with 209 million tonnes of cargo volumes passing through its waters in 2016.
+Xiamen's port is medium-sized, with 209 million tonnes of cargo volumes passing through its waters in 2016.

 China has previously shut down factories, limited traffic and the operation of heavy equipment ahead of high-profile diplomatic events like the G20 gathering.